 3. Heat the oil in a pan.
 Add in the panch phoron, dried red chillies and bay leaves.
 Let the ingredients stay in for a couple of seconds.

 5. Turn the flame down to medium.
 Cook the mixture on medium flame till the chutney thickens slightly, 3-4 minutes.
 Switch off gas when it is still quite runny, for it thickens further on cooling.
+Now, mix in the roasted cumin powder.

 6. Allow the chutney to cool down fully before transferring it to a clean, dry, air-tight box.
 Store refrigerated.